QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 #. :doc:`value function iteration <optgrowth>`
 #. :doc:`Euler equation based time iteration <coleman_policy_iter>`

-We found time iteration to be significantly more accurate at each step
+We found time iteration to be significantly more accurate at each step.

-In this lecture, we'll look at an ingenious twist on the time iteration technique called the **endogenous grid method** (EGM)
+In this lecture, we'll look at an ingenious twist on the time iteration technique called the **endogenous grid method** (EGM).

-EGM is a numerical method for implementing policy iteration invented by `Chris Carroll <http://www.econ2.jhu.edu/people/ccarroll/>`__
+EGM is a numerical method for implementing policy iteration invented by `Chris Carroll <http://www.econ2.jhu.edu/people/ccarroll/>`__.

-It is a good example of how a clever algorithm can save a massive amount of computer time
+It is a good example of how a clever algorithm can save a massive amount of computer time.

-(Massive when we multiply saved CPU cycles on each implementation times the number of implementations worldwide)
+(Massive when we multiply saved CPU cycles on each implementation times the number of implementations worldwide).

-The original reference is :cite:`Carroll2006`
+The original reference is :cite:`Carroll2006`.

 Let's start with some imports